Chamber Ambassador Committee

 In short, Chamber Ambassadors actively promote the Santa Maria Valley Chamber to the business community, connect members with others in the community who can help them build and grow their business.
 To also serve and support the Chamber while also spreading the news of our mission: To be a catalyst for business growth, a convener of leaders and influencers, and a champion for the stronger Santa Maria Valley.

 Questions about the Ambassador Committee?
-Contact Allison Borja at
+Contact Karen Edwards at

 Ready to join the Ambassador Committee?
 Fill out the application in the link below and email to

 Benefits of Serving on the Ambassador Committee